cmaureir/progra-alma/lectures/week5/lecture17.rst

 it means `parameter=expression`.

-If a parameter has a default value, the argument may be omitted from call, substituing the default value.
+If a parameter has a default value, the argument may be omitted from call, substituting the default value.

-The *default parameters* are evaluated when the function definition is executed, it means only once per script execution, using that value for each call, in other words, the *default parameter* is a mutable object, because is modificable by the user.
+The *default parameters* are evaluated when the function definition is executed, it means only once per script execution, using that value for each call, in other words, the *default parameter* is a mutable object, because is modifiable by the user.

 To explain the idea of a *default parameter*